- Rating: 4.5 Star

 - Room Type: Chalet; 2 Bedroom; 4 Bedroom; 5 Bedroom

-Jackson Hole Mountain Resort is Wyoming’s largest ski destination, world-renowned for its natural beauty and excellent skiing.
+Jackson Hole Mountain Resort is Wyoming’s largest ski destination and is world-renowned for its natural beauty and excellent skiing.
 The ski resort is in a remarkably spectacular setting on the flanks of Wyoming’s dramatic saw-toothed Teton Mountains which shoot straight up from the valley floor.
-Jackson Hole has a strong reputation as a mecca for the advanced but rest assured there is plenty here for intermediates and beginners.
+Jackson Hole has a strong reputation as a mecca for the advanced but rest assured, there is plenty here for intermediates and beginners.

-Visitors stay either in town or at the base of the ski area in Teton Village 20 minutes drive away.
+Visitors stay either in town or at the base of the ski area in Teton Village a 20-minute drive away.
 Teton Village is a collection of mostly ski-in ski-out lodging, ranging from superior condominiums, to log cabin rentals and five-star hotels along with many bars and good restaurants.

 Teton Village offers much high-end lodging.
 The Four Seasons has a lovely outdoor heated landscaped pool area complete with waterfalls tumbling over boulders.
 Other upscale hotels include the stylish Snake River Lodge & Spa where the impressive indoor pool area is perfect for family-friendly apres-skiing fun and games.
 The town of Jackson offers the full gamut of accommodation styles.

 |Skiable Terrain||2,500 acres (1011 hectares)|